-Space for the Unpleasant
+Creating Space for Emotions

 BY: Troy Murphy | May 2014

-We can interrupt the entrapping cycles of feeling and thinking with mindfulness.
-Mindfully examining emotions from a safe distance lessons the impact of the secondary emotions.
-Instead of being at war with the original emotion, we become an interested participant.
-We carefully and skeptically exam the emotion for causes and strive to constructively implement effective resolutions.
+Sanity and tranquility require a more mindful approach to these emotions.
+We must interrupt the entrapping cycles of feeling and thinking with mindfulness.
+Mindfully examining emotions from a safe distance weakens the impact of secondary emotions.
+Instead of being at war with the original emotion, we become an interested participant, curiously examining the human psyche, both amused and amazed over the feeling of experience.
+We then can carefully and skeptically exam emotions for causes and constructively implement effective resolutions.

 "Consciousness isn’t perfect.
 We misinterpret emotions, intensifying or softening the original feeling."